Ministry of Health confirms two deaths from oropouche fever

 The ministry explained that oropouche fever can be confused with dengue fever.
 The disease progresses with sudden onset of fever, headache, myalgia (muscle pain) and arthralgia (joint pain).
 Other symptoms such as dizziness, retro-ocular pain, chills, photophobia, nausea and vomiting are also reported.

-Symptoms last approximately two to seven days.
+Symptoms last from 2 to 7 days.
 However, up to 60% of patients may experience recurrence of symptoms one to two weeks after the initial symptoms.
-Most people have a benign course of symptoms without sequelae, even in the most severe cases.
+Most people have a benign course and no sequelae, even in the most severe cases.

 To date, there is no specific treatment for oropouche fever.
 Current therapy only relieves symptoms.